fershad/fershad.com/src/writing/making-this-website-grid-aware.md

 When coding my website, rather than create duplicate versions of pages without and with grid-aware changes applied, I've decided to mark any HTML elements that I want to remove from grid-aware pages using the `data-gaw-remove` attribute.

-This allows me to really easily see, in my code, what things will get removed when a grid-aware page is returned.
-It allows me to easily target those elements with CSS or JavaScript as well should I need to.
+This allows me to really easily see, in my code, what elements are the extra ✨shiny✨ things that I've added to the site.
+Think of these as bits of progressive functionality that we can afford to have when the grid-aware context allows for it.

 One place I've used this is for the grid-aware information banner that's shown on any page that's been returned with changes applied.
 That banner is coded into the site, but gets hidden on the regular ("non-grid-aware") site because it's a sibling of the website theme toggles.
 These toggles get removed when grid-aware changes are applied, allowing me to use CSS to hide/show the information banner.
 <!-- markdownlint-disable -->